-Does Codependence Run In Your Family?
+Does Codependence Run in Your Family?

-A reader recently asked me what she could do to prevent codependence in her grandchild.
-Apparently, alcoholism runs in the family along with codependence.
 I’m not surprised; the enabling apple doesn’t fall far from the enabling tree.
 Codependence and dysfunctional helping and giving are often family traditions.
 Bowen’s family systems theory is just one of many theories suggesting that our problems are often generations deep and that we inherit problems from our parents.

 One way that dysfunctional helping and giving are probably “inherited” is through observational learning (though our genetic inheritance may also influence personality traits, like empathy, associated with dysfunctional helping and giving).
 The basic idea is that people often learn how to act by observing the behavior of another (a “model”) rather than through direct experience.
 Indeed, quite a bit of research finds that parents’ helping behavior, and what they say about helping, influences the helping of their children, even when those children become adults.
 Although what models do might be a bit more important than what they say about helping, apparently both are important.